STEllAR-GROUP/hpx_collectives/README.md

 Project details [here](http://www.github.com/ct-clmsn/hpx_collectives/).

-This project implements collective operations for HPX using single-sided communications.
+This project implements collective operations for STE||AR HPX using single-sided communications.
 The project is 'header-only'.
 Serialization routines are third-party provided and will require a user application to link to a library and a compile-time-flag to tell the header files which serializer to utilize.

 ### License